luxfi/wwallet/sdk/README.md

 -   Mnemonic Wallets
 -   Public Mnemonic Wallets (XPUB)

-Using the avalanche-wallet-sdk developers can:
+Using the luxnet-wallet-sdk developers can:

 -   Receive and send tokens and NFTs.
 -   Cross chain transfer